-From Email Header, the investigation authorities may be able to identify the IP address that can further be used to determine sender’s details.
-In some cases, masking, redirecting and spoofing techniques are used by the sender to prevent its accurate information.
+From Hotmail header information, the investigation officers may be able to identify the Hotmail IP address that can further be used to determine the sender’s details.
+In some cases, masking, redirecting, and spoofing techniques are used by the sender to prevent accurate information.

 Email headers are categorized into two main sections, they are:

-Envelop Header: This is comparatively more important as it is difficult to spoof the information that comes under this section.
-This information contains Sender’s Mail Server information, Message-ID as well as X-Message Info fields.
+- Envelop Header: This is comparatively more important in Hotmail forensics as it is difficult to spoof the information that comes under this section.
+This information contains Hotmail header message-ID, sender’s mail server information as well as X-Message information fields.

-Message Header: The information comprised under this section is generally user-defined and can be spoofed easily.
+- Message Header: The Hotmail email header information comprised under this section is generally user-defined and can be spoofed easily.
 This section contains fields such as To, From, Subject, Return-Path, Content-Type, etc.

-In Hotmail, now known as Outlook.com, the email header forensics can be accessed by navigating through the following procedure:
+Hotmail, which is now known as Outlook.com, the header information from the emails can be accessed by following the upcoming procedure:

-- On webpage, login to your Hotmail account and open message list.
+- On the webpage, login to your Hotmail account and open the message list.

-This will navigate to the source code page of the email message which will look like the following image.
+This will navigate to the source code page of the email message which looks like the following image.

-In the source code, it can clearly be seen that the ‘Received’ section has been repeated thrice.
-Investigators study these parameters from bottom to top to view hotmail emails forensically.
+In the source code, it can be seen clearly that the ‘Received’ section has been repeated thrice.
+Investigators study these parameters from bottom to top to view them forensically during Hotmail email forensics.
 It shows the transaction path through which the email message has been traversed.

-- The last ‘Received’ value is considered first in the queue of hotmail forensics analysis.
-This contains information about the sender computer with IP address as well as the details of the sender’s Mail Server.
-The provided IP Address is further analyzed to know the location of the sender of the email.
+The last ‘Received’ value is considered first in the queue of Hotmail forensics analysis.
+This contains information about the sender’s computer with IP address as well as the details of the sender’s Mail Server.
+The provided Hotmail email header IP Address is further analyzed to know the location of the email sender.

 This section of the header text shows that the email is MIME (Multi-Purpose Internet Mail Extensions) formatted.
-It ensures that the sent email message is compliant to RFC 1341 standard formatting.
-MIME displays a registration policy that uses IANA (Internet Assigned Numbers Authority) as a registry for all associated standards and values.
+It ensures that the sent email message is compliant with RFC 1341 standard formatting.

 - DKIM-Signature: DomainKeys Identified Mail

-It is a technique to validate the authenticity of any email message for detecting email spoofing.
-If an email is sent off by an organization with DKIM signature assigned on the mail, it denotes that the message is not a SPAM and the signing authority is directly responsible to it.
+It is a technique to validate the authenticity of an email message for detecting email spoofing.
+If an email is sent by an organization with a DKIM signature assigned on the mail.
+It denotes that the message is not spam and the signing authority is directly responsible for it.